14” MacBook Pro, M2 Pro, 16GB RAM (2023)

-I make full use of the sleep, heart rate, and activity tracking features on my device.
-Additionally, it helps me to be more mindful of my phone usage by allowing me to quickly see whether a notification actually requires a response, reducing the chance of getting lost in my phone.
+I make full use of the sleep, heart rate, and activity tracking features on my Apple Watch.
+Additionally, it helps me be more mindful of my phone usage by letting me quickly see if a notification requires a response or if it can be dealt with later, reducing the chance of picking up and getting lost in my phone.

 Sony Alpha A6600 Mirrorless Camera

 I found myself wanting to better capture my life, and that cell phone cameras just weren't cutting it.
-This lead me to the Sony A6600, a camera that' fantastic and photo and video, while also being compact.
+This led me to the Sony A6600, a camera that's fantastic at both photo and video while also being compact.

-Raycast is my prefered spotlight replacement and gives me a massive productivity boost.
+Raycast is my preferred spotlight replacement and gives me a massive productivity boost.
 It is modern and powerful right out of the box, with a strong extension community for further customization.

-I've tried a lot of note taking apps, but I always come back to Bear.
+I've tried tons of note-taking apps, but I always come back to Bear.
 It's simple, fast, and has a great Markdown editor.

-I've been using Sublime Text for years, and I've tried a lot of other editors, but I always come back to it.
+I've been using Sublime Text as a general (non-code) text editor for years.
 It's fast, lightweight, with tons of keyboard shortcuts.

 Apple + Google Calendar

-I use Google Calendar as my actual calendar provider, and use the Apple Calendar apps to interface with it.
+I use Google Calendar as my actual calendar provider and the Apple Calendar app to interface with it.

 I use Google Drive for all my file storage needs.
 It's simple and reliable for my needs.
 I also back everything up to harddrives, which I recommend you do too.